(Photo by Mike Mozart on Flickr under CC BY 2.0 - Changes made

 The qualifying victims also had the option to attend the fairness hearing to assess the class action lawsuit settlement and determine if it was acceptable to all parties.
 This hearing occurred on March 16th, 2022, and those who wanted to attend were required to file a Notice of Intention.

-The restrictions and requirements on a class action lawsuit are extensive but designed to keep them organized and prevent system abuse.
+The restrictions and requirements of a class action lawsuit are extensive but designed to keep them organized and prevent system abuse.
 Of course, knowing who qualifies is only one detail of the suit.
-You are probably curious about the type of settlement the plaintiffs are getting.
+You are probably curious about the type of Old Navy legal settlement the plaintiffs are getting.

 While class action lawsuits are common enough to have set precedents, especially regarding settlement agreements, most of these are about significant losses that typically exceed thousands of dollars.
 The money lost on qualifying purchases made via false advertisement is insufficient to warrant major settlements since there were no lost wages or injuries.